oddbird/css-sandbox/src/scope/index.md

 }
 ```

-Counter-point: is there a reson to dis-allow complex selectors?
+Counter-point: is there a reason to dis-allow complex selectors?

 ### Where does scope fit in the cascade?